Perivel/domeniere.js/src/event/README.md

 Unlike the `@On()` decorator, the `@OnInternal()` decorator does not accept any event as an argument.
 Instead, the handler will be called on any type of internal event that is emitted.

 **@OnError()**
-The @OnError() decorator tells Fragment that the method attached is a listener that should be called on all error events.
+The @OnError() decorator tells Vessel that the method attached is a listener that should be called on all error events.
 As their name implies, Error Events are events that indicate an error has occured.

 Below is an example of a listener decorated with the `@OnError()` decorator.
 ```ts